infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

 Manual trigger is accomplished using the `workflow_dispatch` event in the `on` section of the YAML file, which creates a **"Run workflow"** button in the **Actions** tab of your repository when you select your workflow.

-Here is an example how to add a YAML file in your repository.
+You can add the YAML file 'manually', by commiting it in your repository or through GitHub.
+Here is an example how to add a YAML file in your repository through GitHub:

 #### 1. Open the **Actions** tab in your GitHub repository

 You can browse the templates and select the desired one by clicking on *"Configure"* button.
-In this example, we used *"Deploy a .NET Core app to an Azure Web App"* with manual trigger.

 ![githubaction](/resources/github-actions.png)

-#### 2. Write a file name and content, then commit the changes
+#### 2. Write the YAML file and commit changes

-In this example, we used an auto-generated file by GitHub:
+In this example, we used *"Deploy a .NET Core app to an Azure Web App"* with manual trigger:

 ```yaml
 name: Build and deploy ASP.Net Core app to an Azure Web App